Interfering with the criminal justice system can be obstruction of justice.

 • 18 U.S.C. § 1519 (Destruction, Alteration, or Falsification of Records in Federal Investigations): This statute carries penalties of up to 20 years in prison for knowingly destroying or altering documents with the intent to obstruct a federal investigation.

-The specific circumstances of the alleged obstruction, such as the intent behind the actions and the impact on the judicial process, play a significant role in determining the charges and penalties.
+The circumstances of the alleged obstruction, such as the intent behind the actions and the impact on the judicial process, play a significant role in determining the charges and penalties.
 Due to the complexity of these laws and the serious potential penalties involved, individuals facing obstruction of justice charges should seek experienced federal defense counsel.

 A skilled criminal defense attorney can navigate the complexities of obstruction charges, whether under Michigan or federal law and work to protect the rights and freedoms of the accused.
 The legal team at LEWIS & DICKSTEIN, P.L.L.C., with their depth of experience and knowledge, is well-equipped to provide the vigorous defense required in such cases.